-A single Episode of a Photoreal or Animated Series, Mini-Series, Movie, or Special, intended for Broadcast or Streaming; or
+A single Episode of a Photoreal or Animated Series or Limited Drama/Mini-Series, intended for Broadcast or Streaming; or

-Photoreal or Animated Commercials or Commercial Short Films, intended for Theatrical, Broadcast or Streaming; or
+Photoreal or Animated Commercials, intended for Theatrical, Broadcast or Streaming; or

 Real-Time Projects are defined as projects that are generated through a CG rendering engine at the same time the audience experiences them.
 Pre-rendered projects, such as “cinematics”, are not eligible – all projects must be demonstrably interactive at the time of the real-time render.
 However, projects played back to audiences after a real-time render is captured are eligible.
 Elements may be CG, photographically captured, or both, but photographic elements must be projected on to CG surfaces within the project to qualify.
 For instance, a simple spherical camera one can pan through but not otherwise control is not eligible, but an interactive project created in a game engine with some camera elements would be.
 One way to demonstrate the real-time nature of the Project is by including an fps frame rate counter in the Before & Afters.
 The frame rate should not drop below a point that detracts from the presentation.
 If the real-time nature of the submission is called into question, the submitter must be able to prove the real-time nature of the rendering by demonstrating interactivity of the scene live to the VES Awards Committee.
 Real-Time Projects must have been released for the first time to the general public within the calendar year of the Awards.
 Demonstration and pre-release products are not-eligible for an Award.